truelockmc/PC-Optimus/README.md

 Setup:
 -
 If your using the .py File:
--Download all Picture Files and the PC-Optimus in the newest Version https://github.com/truelockmc/PC-Optimus/releases -Install Python and the needed Modules
+-Download logo.png and the PC-Optimus in the newest Version https://github.com/truelockmc/PC-Optimus/releases -Install Python
+-install the needed Modules(Listed in requirements.txt)
 -Run the .py File you just downloaded
 -If you need help go to https://discord.gg/36bPs8cQ5B